Shopify vs Squarespace for Artists: Which Wins?

 Winner: Squarespace

-Why: You need a stunning gallery layout, story-driven pages, and occasional sales.
+Why: You need a gallery-grade layout, story-driven pages, and occasional sales.
 Squarespace themes default to excellent typography, image handling, and page structure for artist portfolios.
 The built-in store is sufficient for limited editions, originals, or a small print run with straightforward shipping.

 Consequences: